FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/operational-procedures/uniconfig-clustering/index.md

 db-persistence.connection.password=unipass
 db-persistence.connection.uri=jdbc:postgresql://
 db-persistence.connection.driver-class-name=org.postgresql.Driver
-# This property controls the maximum number of milliseconds that a client will wait for a connection from the pool.
+# This property controls the time (in milliseconds) that a client will wait for a connection from the pool.
-# If this time is exceeded without a connection becoming available, a {@link SQLException} will be thrown.
+# If this value is exceeded without a connection becoming available, a {@link SQLException} is thrown.
-# Lowest acceptable connection timeout is 250 ms. Default: 30000 (30 seconds)
+# The lowest acceptable connection timeout is 250 ms. The default value is 30000 (i.e., 30 seconds)
 db-persistence.connection.connection-timeout=30000
 # This property controls the maximum lifetime of a connection in the pool.
-# On a connection-by-connection basis, minor negative attenuation is applied to avoid mass-extinction in the pool.
+# On a connection-by-connection basis, minor negative attenuation is applied to avoid mass extinction in the pool.
 # We strongly recommend setting this value, and it should be several seconds shorter than any database or
 # infrastructure imposed connection time limit.
 A value of 0 indicates no maximum lifetime (infinite lifetime),
-# subject of course to the idleTimeout setting.
+# subject to the idleTimeout setting.
 # The minimum allowed value is 30000ms (30 seconds).
 Default: 1800000 (30 minutes).
 db-persistence.connection.max-lifetime=1800000
 # This property controls the minimum number of idle connections that HikariCP tries to maintain in the pool.
-# If the idle connections dip below this value and total connections in the pool are less than maximumPoolSize,
+# If the number of idle connections dips below this value and total connections in the pool are less than maximumPoolSize,
-# HikariCP will make the best effort to add additional connections quickly and efficiently.
+# HikariCP will attempt to add additional connections quickly and efficiently.
 # However, for maximum performance and responsiveness to spike demands, we recommend not setting this value
 # and instead allowing HikariCP to act as a fixed size connection pool.
 Default: same as maximumPoolSize
 db-persistence.connection.min-idle-connections=10